Scott Pilgrim vs. the World: Marketing

 On March 25, 2010, the first teaser trailer was released.
 A second trailer featuring music by The Ting Tings, LCD Soundsystem, Be Your Own Pet, Cornelius, Blood Red Shoes, and The Prodigy was released on May 31, 2010.
 In August 2010, an interactive trailer was released, with viewers able to click at points in the video to see production facts.
 The theatrical poster, noted in Liam Burke's book, "mirrored the opening image of the graphic novel", as a signal to its origins; Burke says that the film's marketing campaign was "typical of the strategy of engaging fans and building a core audience with promotional material that displays comic book continuity".

 Cera stated he felt the film was "a tricky one to sell" and that he did not "know how you convey that movie in a marketing campaign.
 [He could] see it being something that people are slow to discover."
 Poor marketing has been blamed for the film's lack of box-office success, especially when compared with its positive critical reception and popularity.

-At the 2010 MTV Movie Awards, the first clip of the film was released, featuring Scott facing Lucas Lee in battle.
+At the 2010 MTV Movie Awards in June, the first clip of the film was released, featuring Scott facing Lucas Lee in battle.
 At this screening, Pill revealed that Kim and Scott's past relationship would be explored in other media, saying there "will be a little something-something that will air on Adult Swim".
 The animated short, Scott Pilgrim vs. the Animation, produced by Titmouse Inc., adapts the opening prologue of the second Scott Pilgrim book and was aired on Adult Swim on August 12, 2010, a day prior to the film's theatrical release, later being released on their website.